synfonaut/Open-Directory/README.md

 ## FUTURE

+* protocol for getting latest app version, put notice in app and point to new link
+* probably want to include edits in the tipchain—but this could be abused...
 * Use AIP to sign data by author
 * Let a user control a category controlled by their AIP
 * Plug into bit:// for bitdb so we don't have to hardcode it